kframework/boogie-semantics/boogie.md

       requires assert _:AttributeList _ ; :/=K  S2
 ```

-When we reach a paticular cutpoint the first time, we treat it as an abstraction point
+When we reach a particular cutpoint the first time, we treat it as an abstraction point
-and replace all values in the `<store>` with fresh symbolic values.
+and replace modifiable variables with fresh symbolic values.
+BUG: This needs to also `#generalize` modifiable globals

 ```k
     syntax Stmt ::= "cutpoint" "(" Int ")" ";"